isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 ### **Designated Flights**

-#### 16. What are the flights designated by the Singapore Government and HKSAR Government?
+#### 16. What are the flights designated by the Singapore Government and Hong Kong Government under the Air Travel Bubble arrangement?

 The designated flights from Hong Kong SAR to Singapore are:

+**On 22 November 2020 (inaugural flights)**
 - CX759 (HKG-SIN) operated by Cathay Pacific Airways
 - SQ890 (HKG-SIN) operated by Singapore Airlines

+**From 23 November 2020 onwards**
+- CX734 (SIN–HKG) operated by Cathay Pacific Airways
+- CX759 (HKG–SIN) operated by Cathay Pacific Airways
+- SQ890 (SIN–HKG) operated by Singapore Airlines
+- SQ891 (HKG–SIN) operated by Singapore Airlines

 #### 17. Am I guaranteed a flight ticket on a designated flight from Hong Kong SAR to Singapore if I have an ATP?